Pulsar electrodynamics inferred from frequency-dependent circular polarization diversity: Data reduction

-To improve signal-to-noise ratio, we merge the 4096 (or 1024) frequency channels of the data into 8 sub-bands.
-We calculate $V/P$ and $\sigma_{V/P}=\sqrt{P^{2}\sigma_{V}^{2}+V^{2}\sigma_{P}^{2}}/P^{2}$ for fitting.
-The pulses used in our study are chosen to satisfy that the minimum $\sigma_{V/P}$ in the pulse profile is smaller than $0.2$.
+To improve the signal-to-noise ratio (S/N), we merged the 4096 (or 1024) frequency channels of the data into eight sub-bands.
+We calculated $V/P$ and $\sigma_{V/P}=\sqrt{P^{2}\sigma_{V}^{2}+V^{2}\sigma_{P}^{2}}/P^{2}$ for the fitting.
+The pulses used in our study were chosen to satisfy that the minimum $\sigma_{V/P}$ in the pulse profile is smaller than $0.2$.
 The number of pulses chosen for three pulsars are given in Table~\ref{table:pulsars}.
-For each pulse, we choose three pulse longitudes $\phi_{1,2,3}$, where $\sigma_{V/P}$s are smallest, to get their $V/P$-$\nu$ spectra.
-To conclude, We have $3\times 8=24$ data points per pulse for fitting.
+For each pulse, we chose three pulse longitudes $\phi_{1,2,3}$, where $\sigma_{V/P}$s are smallest, to get their $V/P$-$\nu$ spectra.
+Finally, we had $3\times 8=24$ data points per pulse for the fitting procedure.